Flatness-based trajectory planning for 3D overhead cranes with friction compensation and collision avoidance: Introduction

 \section{Introduction}

 The lifting and transport of heavy loads are key operations in modern industrial environments like factories and ports, often performed by manually operated cranes.
 Trends toward optimizing processes and improving safety are driving research into the autonomous operation of this machinery, for which generating optimal, collision-free trajectories is a critical challenge.
-Recent works address trajectory planning for various crane types, such as the collision-free motion planning for an autonomous timber crane presented in \cite{ecker_global_2025}, and the hook position error compensation for tower cranes studied in \cite{burkhardt_data-based_2023}.
+Recent works address trajectory planning for various crane types, such as the collision-free motion planning for an autonomous timber crane presented in \cite{ecker_global_2025}.
+Overhead cranes face two primarily control challenges: underactuation of the payload and friction.
+Friction is non-negligible even on laboratory-scale cranes \cite{kolar_flatness_2013} and exhibits complex position and direction dependencies that require substantial control effort for compensation \cite{lobe_flatness-based_2018}.

-Among industrial cranes, overhead cranes are widely utilized in indoor and industrial zones.
-They face two main challenges: they are underactuated, as the rope-connected payload cannot be directly controlled, and their motion is significantly affected by friction.
-The influence of friction has been highlighted by several authors.
-For instance, \cite{kolar_flatness_2013} noted that friction effects are not negligible, even on a laboratory-scale crane.
-Furthermore, \cite{lobe_flatness-based_2018} experimentally demonstrated that the system's friction can depend on both position and direction of motion, remarking that significant control effort is dedicated to friction compensation.

-While trajectory planning for 3D overhead cranes is well-addressed in the literature by means of a variety of methods \cite{iftikhar_nonlinear_2019, nguyen_integrated_2024, matsusawa_-demand_2019, wang_path_2020, kaneshige_algorithm_2012}, a common simplification is omitting friction in the dynamic models used for trajectory optimization, likely due to the numerical challenges of modeling this phenomenon.
+While trajectory planning for 3D overhead cranes is well-addressed in the literature by means of a variety of methods \cite{iftikhar_nonlinear_2019, nguyen_integrated_2024, kaneshige_algorithm_2012}, a common simplification is omitting friction in the dynamic models used for trajectory optimization, likely due to the numerical challenges of modeling this phenomenon.

 Another key aspect is rope-obstacle collision, which most studies neglect by assuming small payload swing angles \cite{vu_sampling-based_2022}.
 To our knowledge, only \cite{wang_energy-time_2021} include constraints for both the payload and the rope in trajectory planning for 3D cranes with obstacles.
 However, this work only considers collisions of the rope with the top surface of obstacles, which is a simplification that does not capture all possible collision scenarios.
 This approach, which focuses on minimizing payload swing throughout the trajectory, can limit the time and energy optimality of the resulting paths by not exploiting the full range of possible motions.
 In other fields, such as the control of unmanned aerial vehicles (UAVs) with suspended loads, the problem of rope collision with obstacles has been more thoroughly addressed, as demonstrated in works like \cite{zeng_differential_2020} and \cite{lee_collision_2015}.